BryanWilhite/Blog/presentation/entry/2016/2016-08-22-angular-1-x-2014-how-i-ve-improved-my-angular-apps-by-banning-ng-controller-and-other-tweeted-links.md

 ---json
 {
   "author": "Bryan Wilhite",
   "content": "Angular 1.x 2014: How I've Improved My Angular Apps by Banning ng-controller [teropa.info] “we will discuss the importance of RxJs in Angular2” [blog.falafel.com] There are two different types of directives in Angular2.
-They are\r\n\r\n        •Structural Di...", "inceptDate": "2016-08-22T18:20:29.8298434-07:00", "isPublished": true,
+They are          •Structural Dire...", "inceptDate": "2016-08-22T18:20:29.8298434-07:00", "isPublished": true,
   "itemCategory": null,